Decreased Aggression; Increased Focus and Speech

 Submitted by Carrie Eskenazi Speech-Language Pathologist

-Mom kneeling down and looking into little boys' eyes.
+Mom and son smiling at each other.
 Text: Language episodes, focus improves, and aggression decreases.

 BeforeAfter